-An autotransformer may be provided to allow operation on 190/230, 3phase, 50/60 hertz power.
-The autotransformer raises the supply voltage to the nominal 460 volt power required by the base unit.
+An autotransformer may be provided to allow operation on 190/230, 3 phase, 50/60 hertz power.
+The autotransformer raises the supply voltage to the nominal 380/460 volt power required by the base unit.
 The autotransformer may also be fitted with an individual circuit breaker for the 230 volt power.

-If the unit is fitted with an autotransformer and communications module, the autotransformer will be fitted with a transformer bridge unit (TBU) to assist in communications.
+If the unit is equipped with an autotransformer and communications module, the autotransformer will be fitted with a transformer bridge unit (TBU) to assist in communications.